R-kill-9/Hacking-Notes/Privilege Escalation & Post-Explotation/Linux/Linux Privilege Escalation Guide.md

 > For a deeper understanding and detailed techniques on each topic, review the expanded content available in the **Techniques** directory.
 ## Reconnaissance
-Gather basic system and user information to understand your environment.
+Gather basic system and user information to understand the environment.

 ```bash
 whoami                 # Current user